TheProfitTable/freddiemacdata/README.md

 #### Improvements and Work To Be Done

 * Fix data issue whereby loan performance history stops prematurely (no more rows for that contract past a certain date).
+See [Issue #8](https://github.com/TheProfitTable/freddiemacdata/issues/8) for more details.
 * Create a very small sample set to accompany the [loanportr](https://github.com/TheProfitTable/loanportr) package as lazy data.

-NOTE: issues for the above still to be logged.
+NOTE: issue for the above still to be logged.